The Arts

 Year 7 & 8 students rotate around Drama, Music and Art during the year.

-They spend approximately 1 term or 13 week blocks in each of the arts subjects.
+They spend approximately 1 term or 13 week blocks in each of the arts subjects depending on how many junior classes there are.

 Year 9 students choose two of these option subjects which run as a half year semester.